-A dam safety incident is reported through a 911 or direct phone call to the Irvine Police Department (see Section 3).
-The emergency response through the public safety agencies can be assisted by the OCSD "Control One," which is the central point of contact for interoperable communications between all law enforcement, fire, and public works agencies responding to a dam safety emergency at the Syphon Canyon Dam.
-Once the incident is reported, an incident command post (ICP) may be established by the City of Irvine.
-The incident commander (IC) is a field level position that falls to the Irvine Police Department and/or the OCFA supervisor.
-For Potential Failure or Imminent Failure dam safety incidents, the City of Irvine Police Department and OCFA may establish a Unified Command to jointly perform the IC duties for a dam safety incident at the Syphon Canyon Dam.
-The Unified Command, which would include IRWD, OCFA, City of Irvine, and possibly City of Tustin, may be required in order to share incident management responsibilities.
-Unified Command responsibilities consist of establishing the ICP, protecting life and property, controlling personnel and equipment resources, maintaining accountability for responder and public safety, and establishing and maintaining an effective liaison with outside agencies and organizations.
+A dam safety incident is reported through a 911 or direct phone call to the City of Irvine Police Department (see Section 3).
+The emergency response through the public safety agencies can be assisted by the OCSD "Control One", which is the central point of contact for interoperable communications between all law enforcement, fire, and public works agencies responding to a dam safety emergency at the Sand Canyon Dam.

+Once the incident is reported, an Incident Command Post (ICP) may be established by the City of Irvine.
+The Incident Commander (IC) is a field level position that falls to the Irvine Police

+Department and/or the OCFA supervisor.
+For Potential Failure or Imminent Failure dam safety incidents, the City of Irvine Police Department and OCFA may establish a Unified Command to jointly perform the IC duties for a dam safety incident at the Sand Canyon Dam.
+If necessary, the Unified Command could also be extended to include the City of Newport Beach to share incident management responsibilities in both Irvine and Newport Beach.
+The Unified Command will include a representative from IRWD.

+Unified Command/IC responsibilities consist of establishing the ICP, protecting life and property, controlling personnel and equipment resources, maintaining accountability for responder and public safety, and establishing and maintaining an effective liaison with outside agencies and organizations.
 The Unified Command/IC is responsible for all incident activities, including the development of strategies and tactics and the ordering and the release of resources.

 The Unified Command/IC has overall authority and responsibility for conducting incident operations, while IRWD is responsible for monitoring and remedial actions at the dam site (see Section 5).
 IRWD remedial actions will be controlled at the IRWD operations center.
-IRWD actions will coordinate with external emergency response agencies through the ICP, the City of Irvine EOC, and the County and OA EOC, if activated.
+IRWD actions will be coordinated with external emergency response agencies through the ICP, the City of Irvine EOC, and the Orange County EOC, if activated.